LRG-CarbonEngine/PCSX-ReARMed/README.md

 ---------------------------------------
 PCSX-ReARMed GPL Source Code release does not include functionality for integrating with Steam, Nintendo Switch, PlayStation 4 or PlayStation 5.
-This includes profiles, achievements, the overlay, or any other proprietory features that are binded by the various platform NDA agreements.
+This includes profiles, achievements, the overlay, or any other proprietary features that are binded by the various platform NDA agreements.

 LICENSE
 =======